 In connection with dealership dispositions and facility relocations, certain of Sonic's subsidiaries have assigned or sublet to the buyer its interests in real property leases associated with such dealerships.
-In general, the subsidiaries retain responsibility for the performance of certain obligations under such leases, including rent payments, and repairs to leased property upon termination of the lease, to the extent that the assignee or sub-lessee does not perform.
+In general, the subsidiaries retain responsibility for the performance of certain obligations under such leases, including rent payments, and repairs to leased property upon termination of the lease, to the extent that the assignee or sublessee does not perform.
 These obligations are included within the future minimum lease payments, net, in the table above.
-In the event the sub-lessees do not perform under their obligations Sonic remains liable for the lease payments.
-The total amount relating to this risk is approximately \$74.7 million, which is the total of the receipts from future subleases in the table under the heading "Facility and Equipment Leases" above.
+In the event the sublessees do not perform their obligations, Sonic remains liable for the lease payments.
+As of December 31, 2016, the total amount relating to this risk was approximately \$54.1 million, which is the total of the receipts from future subleases in the table above under the heading "Facility and Equipment Leases."
 However, there are situations where Sonic has assigned a lease to the buyer and Sonic was not able to obtain a release from the landlord.
 In these situations, although Sonic is no longer the primary obligor, Sonic is contingently liable if the buyer does not perform under the lease terms.
-The total estimated minimum lease payments remaining related to these leases totaled approximately \$3.1 million at December 31, 2015.
-However, in accordance with the terms of the assignment and sublease agreements, the assignees and sub-lessees have generally agreed to indemnify Sonic and its subsidiaries in the event of non-performance.
-Additionally, in connection with certain dispositions, Sonic has obtained indemnifications from the parent company or owners of these assignees and sub-lessees in the event of non-performance.
+The total estimated minimum lease payments remaining related to these leases totaled approximately \$1.0 million at December 31, 2016.
+However, in accordance with the terms of the assignment and sublease agreements, the assignees and sublessees have generally agreed to indemnify Sonic and its subsidiaries in the event of non-performance.
+Additionally, in connection with certain dispositions, Sonic has obtained indemnifications from the parent company or owners of these assignees and sublessees in the event of non-performance.

 In accordance with the terms of agreements entered into for the sale of Sonic's dealerships, Sonic generally agrees to indemnify the buyer from certain liabilities and costs arising subsequent to the date of sale, including environmental exposure and exposure resulting from the breach of representations or warranties made in accordance with the agreement.
-While Sonic's exposure with respect to environmental remediation and repairs is difficult to quantify, Sonic's maximum exposure associated with these general indemnifications was approximately \$5.3 million at December 31, 2015.
-These indemnifications expire within a period of one to three years following the date of sale.
-The estimated fair value of these indemnifications was not material and the amount recorded for this contingency was not significant at December 31, 2015.
+While Sonic's exposure with respect to environmental remediation and repairs is difficult to quantify, Sonic's maximum exposure associated with these general indemnifications was approximately \$0.5 million at December 31, 2016.
+These indemnifications was not material and the amount recorded for this contingency was not significant at December 31, 2016.

-Sonic also guarantees the floor plan commitments of its 50%-owned joint venture, the amount of which was approximately \$2.8 million at December 31, 2015.
+Sonic also guarantees the floor plan commitments of its 50%-owned joint venture, the amount of which was approximately \$2.8 million at December 31, 2016.